pbix/HA-solark-PV/README.md

 </p>

 ## Installation
 This is a HACS integration.
 First get HACS up and running on your system https://hacs.xyz/docs/configuration/basic.
-Then go to the HACS page and select the three dots in the upper right and then "custom repositories".
+Then go to the HACS page and yes you must wait for the HACS install to complete.
+Then HACS->Integrations and select the three dots in the upper right and then "custom repositories".
 Enter https://github.com/pbix/HA-solark-PV and select "Integration".
 The new repository will appear on the HACS page, select install on the card and restart.

 Finally head over to Configurations->Integrations->Add Integration and search for SolArk and setup.